-The harms associated with the injection of illicit substances have recently been brought into focus with deaths involving fentanyl across Canada.
-Considered the most potent and addictive painkiller on the market, some 655 deaths in Canada have been linked to fentanyl between 2009 and 2014, including one involving injection.
-The crisis continues and it is estimated that at least 2,450 Canadians died from opioid-related overdose in 2016.
+The harms associated with the injection of substances have recently been brought into focus with deaths involving fentanyl across Canada.
+Considered the most potent and addictive painkiller on the market, between 2009 and 2014, some 655 deaths in Canada have been linked to fentanyl, including one involving injection.
+The crisis continues, as in 2016 an estimated 2,458 Canadians died from an opioid-related overdose.

 Available health services across Canada tend to focus on prevention, withdrawal management and treatment programs.
 However, there are also pragmatic treatments and rehabilitation approaches that neither condone nor condemn substance use, but rather focus on harm reduction.
 Such measures include needle exchange programs, methadone maintenance treatments and supervised injection facilities (SIF).
-Also, outreach and education programs, as well as cooperation between health and law enforcement officials, can help those who use illicit substances to access health and social services.
-Harm reduction models are relatively new to Canada with the first SIF in North America, Insite, which opened in 2003 in Vancouver’s Downtown Eastside.
+Outreach and education programs, as well as cooperation between health and law enforcement officials, can help those who use substances to access health and social services.
+Harm reduction models are relatively new to Canada with the first SIF in North America, Insite, opening in 2003 in Vancouver’s Downtown Eastside.
 Harm reduction initiatives have been shown to reduce:

 - The sharing of needles and other drug paraphernalia

 - Costs for health, social, legal and incarceration associated with injection drug use